burubom/testing-challenge/Exercise2-UI/README.md

 ### Objective and scope
 This test suite is to validate the functionalities of Speed test site https://www.debugbear.com/test/website-speed.
 The functionalities specific to the page are covered.
 General functionalities such as 'Log in' are not included.
+The test will be carried out using Chrome.

 ### Test approach
 The test type to be carried out is behavior testing.
 Test cases will be created employing methods such as equivalence partitioning and exploratory testing.